perlfloccri/NuclearSegmentationPipeline/README.md

 we will update the repository including Mask R-CNN for segmentation.
 The Nuclear Segmentation Pipeline was developed using a windows batch script.
 The batch script is necessary as we used multiple frameworks, each utilizing different python environments.
 Therefore, the python environments must be set using the requirement scripts provided.
-The following three environments have to be set: 1.
+<br>The following three environments have to be set: 1.
 DataGenerator 2. pix2pix image translation 3.
 U-net architecture + lasagne wrapper for the U-net architecture
 After setting up the environments using the requirement files (DataGenerator\requirements.txt, UnetPure\requirements.txt, pix2pix-tensorflow-master\requirements.txt), the path to the python environments and the base path has to be set in the pipeline-batch-script (run_pipeline_unet.bat).
-Subsequently, the lasagne wrapper has to be built: change to the environment for the U-Net (UnetPure) and run these commands:
+<br>Subsequently, the lasagne wrapper has to be built: change to the environment for the U-Net (UnetPure) and run these commands:
 ```
 python setup.py build
 python setup.py install